Henry Kable: Life in Australia

 On 10 February 1788, Henry and Susannah Kable married in Sydney in a group wedding (the first European wedding ceremony in the new colony).

 Soon after his arrival, Governor Phillip appointed Kable an overseer.
 The oddity of being the plaintiff in the first civil suit won by a convict may have brought Kable to the governor's notice, however, Kable later claimed to have had influential letters of recommendation.

 In 1798, Kable opened a hotel called the Ramping Horse, from which he ran the first stage coach in Australia, and he also owned a retail store.

 Henry became a constable of police, and later chief constable in the new colony and was involved on the prosecution side in criminal cases.
 Kable was dismissed 25 May 1802 for misbehaviour, after being convicted for breaches of the port regulations and illegally buying and importing pigs from a visiting ship.
 After this, he became merchant and ship owner.
 Like others in the colony, and perhaps because of his early success, Henry used the courts to argue cases against his opponents.
 He seems to have prospered; in 1808 shipping records show Kable and two partners, boat builder James Underwood and the other Simeon Lord, as principal ship owners in the expanding commerce of acquiring and exporting sealskins to the colony.
 Kable was one of 70 signatories to a petition to Governor Hunter from creditors who were anxious to prevent debtors from frustrating their demands by legal delays.
 The partnership dissolved in some bitterness shortly afterwards but not before Henry had managed to divest himself of a good deal of his property to his son, in order to avoid the consequences of any court order.
 Kable did much to pioneer sealing and shipbuilding in New South Wales, working with Simeon Lord who marketed the skins and James Underwood who built the ships.
+Their vessel King George became in 1805 the first locally owned vessel to go whaling.
+The ship made five whaling voyages for Kable and his partners between 1805 and 1811.